 - M1.
-Each Transmission Planner and Planning Coordinator shall provide evidence, in electronic or hard copy format, that it is maintaining System models, using the latest data consistent with MOD-010 and MOD-012, including items represented in the Corrective Action Plan, representing projected System conditions, and that the models represent the required information in accordance with Requirement R1. - M2.
-Each Transmission Planner and Planning Coordinator shall provide evidence, such as electronic or hard copies of its annual Planning Assessment, that it has prepared an annual Planning Assessment of its portion of the BES in accordance with Requirement R2.
+Each Transmission Planner and Planning Coordinator shall provide evidence, in electronic or hard copy format, that it is maintaining System models within its respective area, using the latest data consistent with MOD-010 and MOD-012, including items represented in the Corrective Action Plan, representing projected System conditions, and that the models represent the required information in accordance with Requirement R1. - M2.
+Each Transmission Planner and Planning Coordinator shall provide evidence, such as electronic or hard copies of its annual Planning Assessment, that it has prepared an annual Planning Assessment of its portion of the BES in accordance with Requirement R2. - M3.

-- M3.
 Each Transmission Planner and Planning Coordinator shall provide evidence, such as electronic or hard copies of the studies utilized in preparing the Planning Assessment, in accordance with Requirement R3. - M4.
 Each Transmission Planner and Planning Coordinator shall provide evidence, such as electronic or hard copies of the studies utilized in preparing the Planning Assessment in accordance with Requirement R4. - M5.
 Each Transmission Planner and Planning Coordinator shall provide evidence such as electronic or hard copies of the documentation specifying the criteria for acceptable System steady state voltage limits, post-Contingency voltage deviations, and the transient voltage response for its System in accordance with Requirement R5. - M6.
-Each Transmission Planner and Planning Coordinator shall provide evidence, such as electronic or hard copies of the studies utilized in preparing the Planning Assessment in accordance with Requirement R6. - M7.
-Each Planning Coordinator, in conjunction with each of its Transmission Planners, shall provide evidence, such as a dated document, that identifies that agreement has been reached on individual and joint responsibilities for performing the required studies for the Planning Assessment in accordance with Requirement R7. - M8.
-Each Planning Coordinator and Transmission Planner shall provide evidence, such as email notices, documentation of updated web pages, postal receipts showing recipient, date, and contents, or a demonstration of a public posting, that it has distributed its Planning Assessment results to adjacent Planning Coordinators and Transmission Planners and any functional entity who has indicated a reliability need and has provided a documented response to comments received on Planning Assessment results within 90 calendar days of receipt of those comments in accordance with Requirement R8.
+Each Transmission Planner and Planning Coordinator shall provide evidence, such as electronic or hard copies of documentation specifying any criteria or methodology used in the analysis to identify System instability that was utilized in preparing the Planning Assessment in accordance with Requirement R6. - M7.
+Each Planning Coordinator, in conjunction with each of its Transmission Planners, shall provide dated documentation on roles and responsibilities, such as meeting minutes, agreements, and e-mail correspondence that identifies that agreement has been reached on individual and joint responsibilities for performing the required studies and the Planning Assessments in accordance with Requirement R7. - M8.
+Each Planning Coordinator and Transmission Planner shall provide evidence, such as email notices, documentation of updated web pages, postal receipts showing recipient, date, and contents, or a demonstration of a public posting, that it has distributed its Planning Assessment results to adjacent Planning Coordinators, adjacent Transmission Planners, and any functional entity that has indicated a reliability need and has provided a documented response to comments received on Planning Assessment results within 90 calendar days of receipt of those comments in accordance with Requirement R8.